jordannholmes/FinalProject/README.md

 ### R Script
 For the expected output of the R script, a csv table is created with the names of the Genus, Species.
 Trait data, chosen by the user, will be printed for each of the Genus, Species to complete the table.
 It is possible some Genus, Species will not have data reported for every desired traits.
 This will be denoted with 'NA'.

 ***NOTE:*** The Bash script and the R script are both found within Commands.sh.
 We have separated the Expected Output into two sections to specify the purposes of each.
 However, after the program has finished running, the expected output detailed in the R Script section will be the final product for the program.

+### Difficulties with TR8 Package
+There have been reported issues with the installation of the TR8 package and its dependencies when attempting to install in R. If these occur, it is suggested to run the Bash script alone and do the R anaylsis within RStudio.
+The neccesary steps for RStudio analysis are included in the RStudio directory on this GitHub page.
+We predict this issue occurs due to an incompatibility between Hoffman2 / R and the TR8 package and are currently attempting to solve to be accessible to all users.

 ## References
 Biolflor: Klotz, S., Kuhn, I., Durka, W. (2002) BIOLFLOR - Eine Datenbank zu biologi- € sch-okologischen Merkmalen zur Flora von Deutschland. € Schriftenreihe fur€ Vegetationskunde, 38, 1–333. https://www.ufz.de/biolflor/index.jsp